thq4n/component_creator/doc/USAGE_GUIDE.md

 - Review generated code before committing
 - Use the tool consistently across your team

+### 6. Migration Strategy

+- When upgrading to v0.0.4+, follow the migration guide
+- Test components after migration
+- Update any custom code that references old naming

 ## Examples

 ### Complete Button Component